iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 .. warning:: Before setting any parameters, ensure that the motor does NOT have a propeller attached and
      is held in place securely.
 If the motor accelerates rapidly, it will "jump" if unsecured and a spinning propeller could be extremely dangerous to anyone nearby.

-Now that the motor is setup, we can begin configuring it with Control Center for PWM control.
+Now that the motor is setup, we can begin configuring it with Control Center.
 The General tab and the Tuning tab are the only ones with parameters that need to be configured.
 If you are unfamiliar with setting parameters through the Control Center, refer to :ref:`control_center_tutorial`.

 General Tab